Azure/autorest.java/readme.md

 Notices how 404 changes from the default `com.azure.core.exception.ResourceNotFoundException` to `com.azure.core.exception.ResourceExistsException`.

-# Minimal clients (low-level clients)
+# Minimal Data-Plane Clients

-You can generate the output as minimal clients, a.k.a., low-level clients with `--data-plane` flag.
+You can generate the output as minimal data-plane clients with `--data-plane` flag.
 The models will not be generated and the methods in the clients will be generated as [protocol methods](https://github.com/Azure/azure-sdk-for-java/wiki/Protocol-Methods).

 The generated code has the following structure: